ducdatdau/ducdatdau.github.io/content/list100/index.md

 ---

 > Things I want to do before I die.
 Please let me know if you have any recommendation.\
-> Progress as of March 4, 2024
+> Progress as of August 2, 2025

 1. [ ]  Live in another country
 2. [ ]  Travel all cities in Vietnam 🇻🇳